Home Warranty Coverage Limits Explained: Caps, Maximums & What Happens When Exceeded

 Aggregate Annual Limits

-• Sub-limits matter: Some plans include category sub-limits (e.g., $10,000 total for all appliances combined), which means multiple smaller claims can exhaust coverage faster than expected
+• Sub-limits matter: Some plans include category sub-limits (e.g., $10,000 total across all appliances combined), which means multiple smaller claims can exhaust coverage faster than expected

 Read the Fine Print